Communication and information technologies

-You should have some basic understanding of data communication and information technologies such as how you can digitally represented data, manipulated it for security purposes, and transmitted it over different media.
+You should have some basic understanding of data communication and information technologies such as how you can digitally represented data, manipulate it for security purposes, and transmit it over different media.
 You should also have numeracy skills, equivalent to that gained through studying an OU level 1 mathematics module; and have a standard of academic English appropriate for this level of study.

 If you’re not sure you’re ready, talk to an adviser.

 Introduction to computing and information technology 1 (TM111) and Introduction to computing and information technology 2 (TM112) would be ideal preparation for this module.